 Call your doctor right away if you notice any of these side effects:

-- Blurred vision, seeing floating spots, or sensitivity to light.
+- Blurred vision, seeing floating spots, sensitivity to light

 If you notice these less serious side effects, talk with your doctor:

-- Irritated, dry or watery eyes, or feeling that something is in your eyes.
+- Irritated, dry, or watery eyes, a feeling that something is in your eyes